How To Pose For Your Head Shots Shoot

 1. Rehearse your facial expressions

 You are going to be doing a wide range of facial expressions on the day of the shoot.
 You would like to rehearse a variety of smiles, both with an open and closed mouth.
 This sounds a little tedious.
-But, upon practising in front of the mirror, or even utilizing your cellphone camera.
+But, upon practicing in front of the mirror, or even utilizing your cellphone camera.
 You can see what types of smiles look more natural.
 Always make it look real and authentic.

 2. Communicate with your eyes

 Regardless of your facial expression, communicate with your eyes.
-Your eyes are a window to your soul and must be active and participating in every headshots photo.
+Your eyes are a window to your soul and must be active and participating in every head shots photo.

-3. Relax and breathe for your headshots
+3. Relax and breathe for your head shots

-On the day, you are going to want to feel relaxed in your body posture.
+On the day, you are going to want to feel relaxed with your body posture.
 Do some stretching or yoga in the morning to get well prepared.
 Be sure that your shoulders are relaxed.
 Breathe from the diaphragm to avoid any stiffness.
 Always have good posture.

 4. Keep your back straight